eclab/edisyn/README.md

 #### Dealing with High-Resolution Displays in Linux

-Java doesn't work properly with high-resolution displays, even recent default versions (like JDK 11).
-On Edisyn, some widgets are properly sized and others are teeny tiny.
-While I'm trying to figure out how to work around this, the best you can do is scale the interface, though some widgets will be too large.
-On GNOME machines (such as Ubuntu) you could first set the GTK_SCALE parameter, such as:
+Java doesn't work properly with high-resolution displays in Linux, even recent default versions (like JDK 11).
+On GNOME machines (such as Ubuntu) you can get around this by first setting the GTK_SCALE parameter, such as:

-    GTK_SCALE=2 ; java edisyn.jar
+    GTK_SCALE=2 ; java -jar edisyn.jar

-... or you could run java with internal scaling, such as:
+... or you can (for the moment) run Java with internal scaling, such as:

-    java -Dsun.java2d.uiScale=2.0 edisyn.jar
+    java -Dsun.java2d.uiScale=2.0 -jar edisyn.jar

+#### Unkerned Fonts

+My copy of OpenJDK (Ubuntu) doesn't kern the SansSerif font used by UI widgets, so it looks quite ugly.
+I've not found a workaround for this.

 #### Problems with Jack